brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 to energize the pick coil first in order to quickly close the relay, and then hand over to the hold coil to keep it closed for a longer period of time.
 This is obviously a highly refined form of electromechanical engineering.
-Importantly, one of the two coils must always be energized to keep the relay closed or else the spring will pull it open again.
+Importantly, one of the two coils must always be energized to keep the relay closed or else the spring will pull it back to its normally-open state again.

 The relay parts are disaggregated in the 1620 schematics.
 This part of the schematic (page 01.82.72.1) shows two stacks of relay 3: stack 4 and stack 2, but not their coils.
 Notice each stack has three connections (NC/OP/NO).
 These two stacks are electrically independent,